ualbertalib/cm-evaluation/puppet/puppet_documentation.md

 Day 2.
 Blew away my existing vms and recreated them, installed ruby 2 from source and git, then packaged a new vagrant box called centos64minimal_ruby_git for further use.
 Pulled down the trivial-nginx manifest and tested nginx install.
+Worked fine (have to remember to run as sudo).